 My husband and I have no permanent home.
 Instead, we continuously travel the world, even as I keep writing my books and screenplays.
 Below is a map of our journey so far.

 Currently, we're in Tbilisi, Republic of Georgia.

-We’re now living right outside Hoi An, Vietnam, amid picturesque rice fields, not far from the city’s famous Old Town.
-This is our sixth major “digital nomad” stop, after previously living for several months each in Miami, Florida; Birgu, Malta; Matera, Italy; Bansko, Bulgaria; and Koh Lanta, Thailand; Hoi An, Vietnam; and Gimentz, Switzerland.
+We’re loving this vibrant, up-and-coming city in Eastern Europe, between Russia and Armenia.
+This is our eighth major “digital nomad” stop, after previously living for several months each in Miami, Florida; Birgu, Malta; Matera, Italy; Bansko, Bulgaria; Koh Lanta, Thailand; Hoi An, Vietnam; and Gimentz, Switzerland.
 And we’ve stopped in lots of other countries and cities along the way!